 About Brady Spitz

-Previously, he was the front ensemble director and co-designer for the Northshore High School Indoor Percussion Program, a Scholastic World group that won four consecutive Texas State Championships, multiple WGI Regional Championships, and was a World Class Finalist at the 2014 WGI World Championships.
+Previously, he was the front ensemble director and co-designer for the nationally-recognized Northshore High School Indoor Percussion Program, a group that won four consecutive Texas State Championships, multiple WGI Regional Championships, and was a World Class Finalist at the 2014 WGI World Championships.
 He is also an accomplished private instructor and clinician.
-His full-time studio of students place highly in all of the state-wide solo competitions, receive consistent Superior Division UIL ratings in both solo and ensemble playing, and audition into some of the top colleges in the nation.
-As a clinician, Dr. Spitz has worked extensively with universities and public schools across the region.
+His full-time studio of students place highly in all of the state-wide solo competitions, receive consistent Superior Division UIL ratings in both solo and ensemble playing, and audition into some of the top colleges and conservatories in the nation.

-Dr. Spitz is an endorser of Innovative Percussion.
+Mr. Spitz is an endorser of Innovative Percussion and Black Swamp Percussion.